manjuvnair16/Redux/README.md

 # Redux
-Journal to store code from freecodecamp Redux exercises
+Journal to document code from freecodecamp Redux exercises